Ficool

 A bit hurriedly, I walked to the door to the right, where the tunnel, Alexia, and a motionless corpse were supposed to be.

-Feeling calm, I walked over to where the tunnel should have been and carefully moved the rug aside, its wave patterns so finely woven that they almost seemed real, as he pulled it aside.
+Walking over to where the tunnel should have been, I carefully moved the rug aside, its wave patterns so finely woven that they almost seemed real, as he pulled it aside.

 There was a cement floor, similar to the previous rooms, a very common architectural style for hundreds of years, one that had not changed much over those years.

-Nitting my brows together slightly, I moved the carpet back, not planning to disturb the place's order, the carpet's imagery falling into my eye once more, a thoughtful expression lying on my face.
+Nitting my brows together slightly, I moved the carpet back, not planning to disturb the place's order.
+As the carpet's imagery fell into my eye once more, a thoughtful expression lay on my face.

 I should report back.
 This might be bigger than expected.
 Making the decision, I headed out of the room and through the room of antiques.